jesyspa/kotlin/ReadMe-FormVer.md

 [silicon](https://github.com/viperproject/silicon) (the symbolic engine for performing the verification of Viper code).

-However, the `silicon` *project structure* and *building file* require some important modifications for allowing Gradle to resolve the dependencies required by both projects.

 Therefore, to install the dependencies, be sure to have installed locally:
 * The Java Development Kit